 Texas' Promoting Independence initiative supports allowing an individual with a disability to live in the most appropriate care setting available.
 The statewide initiative began in 1999 when Gov. George W. Bush affirmed the value of community-based alternatives for persons with disabilities in an Executive Order.

-More recently, Gov. Rick Perry signed Executive Order RP 13 on April 18, 2002, also relating to community-based alternatives for people with disabilities.
+More recently, Gov. Rick Perry signed Executive Order RP 13 (PDF) on April 18, 2002, also relating to community-based alternatives for people with disabilities.

 In response to Governor Bush’s Order and the Supreme Court's decision in Olmstead v.
 Zimring, the Texas Health and Human Services Commission developed the Texas Promoting Independence Plan.